 The problems of habitable environments is as relevant today as it was in 1970—and perhaps even more so.
 Advances towards space settlements and commercialization of space flights made tangible the possibility of space travel for non-professionals—people who were not subjected to the rigid selection, and most importantly, may or may not be representative of the “normal” in terms of gender, culture, body, sexual orientation, skills, education, and other criteria.
 This development makes apparent the acute need to democratize and radically diversify our understanding of what makes an environment that we all would want to inhabit, whether it is here on Earth or away from it.
 Recognizing this need, in 2020 the Weisman Art Museum will conduct The Second National Symposium on Habitability of Environments, followed by an exhibition and a book.

 The content of the symposium will be shaped collaboratively by a cohort of practitioners with diverse approaches to studying and practicing habitability in space science, art, anthropology, architecture, global and local indigenous perspectives, gender and sexuality, environmental research, healthcare and healing, politics, and others.
 Together we will attempt to approach questions like:

 - What has changed in our approach to habitable environments in the fifty years that have passed?

 - Or, perhaps more importantly, what hasn’t changed and why: what problematics of the 1970s remain unresolved, and what could have been done differently?

-For more information, contact Boris Oicherman.
+For more information or to see how you might get involved, contact Boris Oicherman.